vmware-archive/vscode-kubeless/README.md

 ## Features

-This plugin support several commands for interacting with Kubeless and Kubernetes:
+This plugin support several commands for interacting with Kubeless and Kubernetes.
+For executing them open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and type:

 * `Deploy Function`: Deploys the current file as a Kubeless function
 * `Call Function`: Call the current function